The emergence of inherently 9-dimensional one-loop effective action from T-duality: Conclusion

 We have also investigated the reduction of the resulting nine-dimensional type IIB couplings at order $\alpha'^3$ on a K3 surface.
 While the large-radius limit yields no $\alpha'$-order couplings, the small-radius limit does produce them.
 The resulting couplings are consistent with the four-derivative effective action of the heterotic theory on $T^5$ after appropriate field redefinitions.
 Crucially, in this field redefinition, the radius of the circle in type IIB theory maps to the dilaton of the heterotic theory.
 Given that the dilaton dependence of the four-derivative couplings in the heterotic theory is exact \cite{Ellis:1987dc,Ellis:1989fi}, this equivalence strongly confirms that the nine-dimensional coupling constant receives contributions exclusively from the large-radius and small-radius limits.

 The symmetry structure of the eight-derivative couplings can be understood through the duality between M-theory on \( T^{2} \) and type IIB on \( S^{1} \) \cite{Schwarz:1996qw,Becker:2007zj}.
 Our analysis shows that the \( \alpha'^3 \) couplings in type IIB are \( SL(2,\mathbb{Z}) \)-invariant at large radius and \( SL(2,\mathbb{R}) \)-invariant at small radius.
 Consequently, the effective action of M-theory on \( T^{2} \) must inherit this behavior: it is invariant under the discrete \( SL(2,\mathbb{Z}) \) for a large type IIB circle and under the continuous \( SL(2,\mathbb{R}) \) for a small circle.
+This observation was made in \cite{Green:1997as} for the nine-dimensional \(R^4\) couplings.
+The classical \( SL(2,\mathbb{R}) \) symmetry of the above \(\alpha'^3\) coupling indicates that these couplings should be reproduced by one-loop amplitudes derived from ten-dimensional type IIB supergravity compactified on a circle, following the same approach as in \cite{Green:1997as}.

 We demonstrate S-duality for the one-loop couplings in nine-dimensional type IIB theory at small radius, under the assumption of a constant dilaton and vanishing RR fields.
 The first step is to extend this result by incorporating RR fields and a non-constant dilaton into the nine-dimensional type IIB framework, maintaining S-duality invariance.
 We then apply T-duality to this generalized action to derive the corresponding one-loop couplings in nine-dimensional type IIA theory at large radius.
 Lifting these results to ten dimensions yields the one-loop $\alpha'^3$ terms in type IIA theory.
 These terms should originate from the circle reduction of eleven-dimensional M-theory couplings, which relates them directly to M-theory.
 In line with this expectation, recent results in \cite{Garousi:2025dil,Garousi:2025wfk} have identified related couplings involving RR fields and the dilaton that match the M-theory Chern-Simons term and pure gravity couplings.
 A compelling future check would be to explicitly show that the circular reduction of the type IIA couplings found in these references indeed exhibits the expected \(SL(2,\mathbb{R})\) symmetry in nine dimensions after a T-duality transformation.